-- (1) The Public Guardian may investigate complaints and allegations concerning the actions of a guardian or administrator or a person acting or purporting to act under an enduring power of attorney. - (2) If requested to do so by the Board, the Public Guardian must investigate and report to the
+(1) The Public Guardian may investigate complaints and allegations concerning the actions of a guardian or administrator or a person acting or purporting to act under an enduring power of attorney.

+(2) If requested to do so by the Tribunal in Guardianship stream proceedings, the Public Guardian must investigate and report to the Tribunal in relation to a matter to which those proceedings relate.